Audio Mastering with MasteringBOX

 Understanding Your Position in the Industry

-The first thing to understand is your relationship to the music that you’re looking to gain royalties for.
+The first thing to understand is your relationship to the music for which you’re looking to gain royalties.
 There are slightly different processes that you must go through depending on whether you’re a songwriter/publisher or the actual recording artist.
-Equally, if you’re not an independent artist then there will be certain contractual elements that come into play.
+Equally, if you’re not an independent artist, then there will be certain contractual elements that come into play.
 These will concern your record label, agent, and/or publishing house.

 If you’re a songwriter or publisher, you need to register directly with a performing rights organization.
 In the US, this is typically either ASCAP, BMI, or SESAC.
 These companies will ensure that you are paid performance royalties.
 This can be for airplay, streaming play, and any synchronization that you have in place.
-You will also need to register to have your mechanical royalties paid and this is typically done through the HFA.
-Mechanical royalties represent physical sales and distribution of any products of yours and will usually be managed by your record label (if you have one).
-It is also good practice to register every song that you release with the US copyright office, to ensure copyright protection in the event of any allegations or fiscal issues.
+You will also need to register to have your mechanical royalties paid, and this is typically done through the HFA.
+Mechanical royalties represent physical sales and distribution of any of your products and will usually be managed by your record label (if you have one).
+It is also good practice to register every song that you release with the US Copyright Office to ensure copyright protection in the event of any allegations or fiscal issues.

-Recording artists, music producers, and royalty receiving engineers will need to be set up slightly differently to receive their royalties.
-In the US, this is usually done through SoundExchange who are used for performance royalties.
-They provide royalty payments to band members or performers who were not the songwriter or producer.
+Recording artists, music producers, and royalty-receiving engineers will need to be set up slightly differently to receive their royalties.
+In the US, this is usually done through SoundExchange, which is used for performance royalties.
+They provide royalty payments to band members or performers who are not the songwriter or producer.
 They also provide contractual options for producers and engineers.
 This means that music they have worked on can earn them music royalties.

 You’ve Lost Me in Terminology

-Now you know where you need to go based on your role within the industry.
-Let’s take a step back and go over some of the terms that may have eluded you.
+Now that you know where you need to go based on your role within the industry, let’s take a step back and go over some of the terms that may have eluded you.

 Mechanical license provides distributors with the rights to reproduce and sell physical or digital copies of your works.
 As such, the mechanical copyright exists to provide music royalties for sales of albums and singles.

-Synchronization is the act of combining copyrighted music with the moving image.
-This can be TV, film, or video games.
+Synchronization is the act of combining copyrighted music with moving images.
+This can be for TV, film, or video games.
 Upfront payment is typically provided to labels and publishers for the use of the music.
 This can also include music royalties within the moving image production.

 So Where Can I Earn Music Royalties?

-Anything that has relation to the distribution or performance of your music can usually earn you royalties.
-This ranges from sales to broadcast and includes the physical and digital world.
+Anything that relates to the distribution or performance of your music can usually earn you royalties.
+This ranges from sales to broadcasts and includes both the physical and digital worlds.

 Physical Sales and Digital Downloads